nicholas-fong/SRTM-GeoTIFF/README.md

 ## SRTM-GeoTIFF
 A simple yet powerful Python module to read elevation from raster-based SRTM files from a variety of data sources such as:

-USGS EarthExplorer, CGIAR-CSI, NASA ASTER GDEM, OpenTopography (UCSD), ALOS World 3D, USGS GMTED2010 (wide area), etc.
+USGS EarthExplorer, CGIAR-CSI, NASA ASTER GDEM, OpenTopography (UCSD), ALOS World 3D, etc.

 File types supported: `GeoTIFF`, `DTED`, `HGT`, `BIL`

-Data type supported: raster-based files with virtually no restrictions on pixel dimensions or aspect ratio, plus there is no need to align a corner pixel to the intersection of integer latitude and integer longitude.
-ALOS and CGIAR-CSI tiles are 3600x3600.
-EarthExplorer tiles are 3601x3601, 1801x3601, 1201x1201, 601x1201.
-This module can handle all that (and more) comfortably because of GDAL's GetGeoTransform (Affine Transformation).
-It correctly translates latitude, longitude into pixel indices to access the raster.
+Data type supported: raster files with virtually no restrictions on pixel dimensions or aspect ratio, plus there is no need to align a corner pixel to the intersection of integer latitude and integer longitude.
+CGIAR-CSI 5&deg; x 5&deg; tiles and ALOS are 3600x3600.
+EarthExplorer rasters can be 3601x3601, 1801x3601, 1201x1201, 601x1201.
+This module can handle all comfortably because GDAL's GetGeoTransform (Affine Transformation) can translate latitude, longitude into pixel indices.

-The more challenging task is perhaps to find which tile/filename to use for a particular lat/lon point, especially each data source uses their own file naming convention.
-For personal use, I prefer EarthExplorer's `GeoTIFF` because the file naming convention is very similar to .hgt and is easily parsed (see tilename.py) and pass the filename to the srtm1 module.
+The more challenging task is perhaps to find which tile/filename to use for a particular lat/lon location, especially when each data source uses their own file naming convention.
+For personal use, I prefer EarthExplorer's `GeoTIFF` because the file naming convention is similar to .hgt and is easily parsed (see tilename.py).
 This naming convention however is designed for 1&deg; x 1&deg; tiles.
-Data source that has other file naming convention requires additional attention.
+Data files that has other file naming convention requires additional attention.

-If you are new to EarthExplorer, this [primer](/EarthExplorer.md) may be helpful to interactively select and download GeoTIFF files.
+For new users to EarthExplorer, this [primer](/EarthExplorer.md) may be helpful to interactively select and download GeoTIFF files.

 ### Example:
 ```